kashi235/smart-teaching-using-human-FER-model/README.md

 # smart-teaching-using-human-FER-model
-FER- facial emotion Recognition(FER) model
+FER- Facial Emotion Recognition(FER) model

 Keep ready of the following files in a folder in your system